What is Masonite Siding?

 Masonite siding was mainly used in Toronto and Vancouver, especially in residential homes.
 The material was initially manufactured by Masonite, but later it was adopted by other manufacturers, Masonite Siding, being the leading one currently.
-Give us a call today if you would like a quote for our services at Ideal Siding.
+Give us a call today if you would like a quote for our services.

 Most homeowners in the specified region used it in new constructions between 1980 and 2010.
 However, people discovered that this siding product had a very low durability period, the aesthetic value was low, and the disintegration was a notch higher.

 After the discovery of this, many people replaced, and are still replacing their Masonite siding with vinyl or other siding products.
 However, take note that some contractors might present Masonite siding as a higher-quality material, which is why you need to be very careful.

 The reaction of people, in addition to the opinion of experts, caused the original producer to minimize its production.

 Masonite is made by gluing together sawdust and paper overlay.
 Its appearance mimics that of natural wood, but of course, it is of lower quality.